 Should we request additional required data, we will specifically identify them (using an * for example).
 In addition, our website users often have the opportunity to volunteer additional information.

 We process the required data mostly to identify you as event participant and to reserve a place for you, as well as to establish or implement the contract of participation with you, and to provide you with information about the event before, while and after it takes place.
 The aim of this is to ensure that you enjoy your participation, while enabling us to plan and guarantee a smooth course of events.
-The volunteered data help us to plan and organise our events in tune with your interests and age.
+If we collect your payment information for events that require payment, the data are needed to process the participation fee.
+The volunteered data help us to plan and organise our events in tune with your interests.

 We collect the data in response to the enquiries of interested parties.
 According to Article 6 para.
 1, page 1, lit. b GDPR, the data collection is necessary for the mentioned purposes, to perform according to the participation contract and to meet the conditions precedent to entering into the participation contract.
 The legitimate interests of our data processing continue to be to design and optimize our website in a user-friendly manner.
 Furthermore, within the scope of our legitimate interests, we regularly send you by e-mail news and information on the research activities and services offered by Fraunhofer, its facilities and institutes pursuant to Art.
 6 Para.
 1 S.1 lit. f GDPR in conjunction with.
 Recital 47 p.7 and Art.
 95 GDPR in conjunction with § 7 para.
 3 of the German Act Against Unfair Competition Act (UWG).
 A legitimate interest is the existence of a legal relationship between you and us, in particular an interest in direct advertising.
 Our interest is, for example, to provide extensive press and public relations work in line with our position.
 For this purpose, the processing of the recipient's contact data is indispensable for sending information and press releases on internal changes or innovations, new developments, research projects, achievements, study results, events and other publications.